-I’ve got to say though, Connor, your guitar is amazing.
+I’ve got to say though, Connor, your guitar is fantastic.
 I’ve always wanted a Gretsch.

 CF: Thank you very much!
 I just gave her some new strings.
-I have a really bad habit of snapping strings on this because you’re supposed to be delicate with a bridge like this and I’m not a very delicate player.
+I have a nasty habit of snapping strings on this because you’re supposed to be delicate with a bridge like this, and I’m not a very delicate player.

 AS: Yeah, you just twat it about…

-AS: I think people should listen to Decade because we don’t sound like every other band in the UK.
-I think we have a sort of music that isn’t necessarily that common nowadays.
-It’s like Brit rock, but also Britpop… and kind of grunge.
+AS: I think people should listen to Decade because we don’t sound like every other band in the UK; I believe we have a sort of music that isn’t necessarily that common nowadays.
+It’s like Brit-rock, but also Britpop… and kind of grunge.
 I mean those are quite common genres but the mix of them is quite unusual and it makes a pretty unique sound.
 It’s maybe something a little different but quite accessible at the same time.

-CF: I think with lyrical content as well, it’s relatable but it’s an unusual attitude.
+CF: I think with lyrical content, it’s relatable, but it’s an unusual attitude.
 We’re not particularly showboat-y or boastful about what we do really.
-We’re fairly self-depreciating… but we are very honest and we always have been as transparent as can be.
+We’re relatively self-deprecating… but we are sincere, and we always have been as transparent as can be.
 I like to think they are good enough reasons.
-Also, if you listen to us you’re guaranteed to be rich, successful and have an attractive spouse…
+If you listen to us, you’re guaranteed to be wealthy, successful, and have an attractive spouse…

-Nice, so like a comfort blanket sort of thing.
-So, you’re on tour with the great Black Foxxes and Deaf Havana, are you enjoying it so far?
+Excellent, so like a comfort blanket sort of thing.
+So, you’re on tour with the great Black Foxxes and Deaf Havana.
+Are you enjoying it so far?

 CF: Yeah, absolutely.
-It’s been amazing on a personal and professional level as everyone is just such a nice person.
-It’s just really refreshing to be around so many cool people every day to the point where your working day is well spent, helping each other and making sure people are okay and having a good time.
+It’s been terrific on a personal and professional level as everyone is just such a nice person.
+It’s just really refreshing to be around so many cool people every day to the point where your working day is well spent, helping each other, and making sure people are okay and having a good time.

-CF: It’s really nice, everyone is all equal.
-From a music point of view, it’s nice to be on a tour with two completely honest bands in what they do in life and in a live setup.
-There are no gimmicks and no one is falling back on to help from technology.
-All three bands have the same sort of attitude in what we do and so it’s easy going.
+CF: It’s really lovely; everyone is all equal.
+From a music point of view, it’s nice to be on tour with two sincere bands in what they do in life and in a live setup.
+There are no gimmicks, and no one is falling back on to help from technology.
+All three bands have the same sort of attitude in what we do, and so it’s easy going.

 Have you got any drunken stories from the tour yet?
 I can see you both have a can of Red Stripe in hand…

-CF: I jumped off a boat last night… on to grass though.
+CF: I jumped off a boat last night… on to the grass, though.
 My new jeans that I bought that morning were very muddy though.